- Type 1 vs. Type 2

 - If you have type 2, you can lower high blood sugar levels with diet, exercise, and oral drugs that either make the body more sensitive to insulin or help the pancreas release more insulin.

-- In type 1 diabetes, the pancreas cannot make any insulin and people have to depend on injections of insulin to lower blood sugar.
+- In type 1 diabetes, the pancreas cannot make any insulin, and people have to depend on insulin injections to lower blood sugar.

 - Over time, people with type 2 also can require insulin.
 This happens when the pancreas "wears out."